 Next, you will wrap the tail-end of the chain around the high-lift jack.

-You want to make sure the chain is as tight to the base as possible for your safety.
+Make sure the chain is as tight to the base as possible for your safety.
 This will prevent the jack from moving forward or slipping off when you are pulling the fence post from the ground.

 Start Pulling the Fence Post Out of the Ground.